MariiaSitarchuk/Silpo-UCD-Enhancing-Checkout/README.md

 ### Ideation

-This stage focused on generating ideas of enhancement based on personas and findings in initial research.
-Generated ideas had different types: some of them were small/cosmetic changes and some were bigger improvements.
-Additionally I ideated a few new features to the system.
-Then all generated ideas were prioritized on the impact-effort matrix.
-And paper sketches were created for the chosen ideas.
+This stage focused on generating ideas of enhancement based on personas and findings in previous stages.
+Generated ideas had different types: some of them were small changes in current interface and some were bigger improvements.
+Additionally a few new features to the system were ideated.
+Then all generated ideas were prioritized on the Impact-Effort matrix.
+And paper sketches were created for some ideas.

 In this folder you can find:
+* List of all generated ideas
-* Sturctures list of generated ideas to found problems
+* Sturctured list of generated ideas to found problems
 * Impact-effort matrix of ideas
 * Sketches